memgraph/docs/mage/query-modules/python/gnn-link-prediction.md

 ```

 ### **Training**
-The training method doesn't take any parameters, so it is very simple to use.
+The `train` method doesn't take any parameters, so it is very simple to use.

 #### **Output**:
 - `training_results: List[Dict[str, float]]` -> List of training results through epochs.
 Model's performance is evaluated every `console_log_freq` epochs.